DreamPurchaseZnz/Python-Module/Decorator.md

 # Decorator
-an operator that transforms a function, for example, a log decorator may be defined to print debugging information
+An operator that transforms a function, for example, a log decorator may be defined to print debugging information
 upon function execution:

 ## Necessary
 We can use one format to decorate many functions: so you can use it to monitor what the code snippet is going on with only one identifier. you can debug the code easily.